iYadavVaibhav/stem/docs/0-Information-Technology/aws-amazon-web-services.md

 - EBS is like an external HDD
 - EBS can be linked to one EC2 or multiple EC2s can read-write.
 - EBS can be HHD or SSD
-- EBS can be snapshotted to keep backup.
+- EBS can be snap shotted to keep backup.

 Object Storage with Amazon Simple Storage Service S3